iterative/dvc.org/content/docs/studio/user-guide/experiments/explore-ml-experiments.md

   - if the user has merged `feature-branch-1` into `main` and has not pushed any new commits to it after the merger.

-  Since the branch does not contain any new unique commits, Iterative Studio considers `feature-branch-1` as **"nested"** within `main` and does not display it as a separate branch.
+  Since the branch does not contain any new unique commits, DVC Studio considers `feature-branch-1` as **"nested"** within `main` and does not display it as a separate branch.
 This helps to keep the project table concise and reduce clutter that can accumulate over time when inactive branches are not cleaned from the Git repository.
 After all, those inactive branches usually carry no new information for the purpose of managing experiments.
 If you would like to display all commits of such an inactive branch, use the [`Commits on branch = feature-branch-1` display filter](#filters).

 ## Display preferences